RetroDECK/ES-DE/USERGUIDE-DEV.md

 sudo flatpak install retroarch
 ```

 This will download and install a few hundred megabytes of data as there are some dependencies.
-Unfortunately the Flatpak environment does not seem to be properly setup either so you will have to launch RetroArch like this to install your emulator cores:
+Unfortunately the Flatpak environment does not seem to be properly setup so you will have to launch RetroArch like this to install your emulator cores:

 ```
 /var/lib/flatpak/exports/bin/org.libretro.RetroArch